 Two new innovations that enhanced the tactical value of the Roman fleet were the aforementioned liburna and harpax.

-Liburna (navis liburnae ) came from the Dalmatian coast.
-The prototype were the ships of Liburnian, an Illyrian tribe from the Dalmatian coast, engaged in piracy.
+Liburna (navis liburnae) came from the Dalmatian coast.
+The prototype was the ships of Liburnian, an Illyrian tribe from the Dalmatian coast, engaged in piracy.
 The Romans copied this type of construction and in the 1st century BCE introduced the liburna for use in their fleet.
 Liburnias were not very large, light, double-breasted, with low displacement.
 The crew consisted of 50-80 rowers and 30-50 marines, depending on the size of the ship.
 These ships had no deck, only a narrow deck connecting the pointed bow with an equally sharp stern.
 According to Pliny, they had a sharp beak to resist the water as little as possible.
 A characteristic feature of these units was a small cabin located at the rear of the ship, providing shelter to the helmsman and officers from lighter missiles.
 The length of the liburna was approximately 36 m.

 These ships, due to their small dimensions and high manoeuvrability, were mainly used as reconnaissance units, although source records also inform about their participation in the battles of large fleets.
 They were first used in the battle of Actium.
 They were used throughout the Roman Empire, not only at sea but also on the Nile, Rhine and Danube, for example.

 According to historical sources, where the terminology is not uniform, liburnas were used for every Roman ship, from biremes to galleys with six rows of oars.
 In the days of Augustus, even six-row liburnas were considered small and quick compared to Antony’s bulk y ships used at Actium.